 Bypass Protection Mechanism

-Prevent unknown DLLs from loading through whitelisting policy.
+Prevent unknown DLLs from loading through using an allowlist policy.

 Patch installed applications as soon as new updates become available.